How to Remove Potterfun

 As for the add-ins you want in your browser can be repaired very easily, but let’s leave that for later.

 Once you go to the Extensions page, look for the Developer Mode option and turn it on.
-Then look for an ID number under each rogue extension you wish to remove.
+Then look for an ID number under QuickSearch and any other extensions you wish to remove.

 If the ID isn’t visible, click the extension, and it should be available on the next page.